 Hierarchy versus asymmetry for directed network

 Dyadic reciprocity and Krackhardt hierarchy score are often used to quantify the extent of asymmetry in directed networks [32].
 The former is defined as the proportion of node pairs that are reachable from either direction, while the latter is the fraction of node pairs that are reachable from only one direction.
 We note that Krackhardt hierarchy score, though termed as a “hierarchy” score, is distinct from the hierarchy score (HS) described here.
-The asymmetry measured by reciprocity or Krackhardt score quantifies how possible two nodes are “mutual reachable” in a directed network.
-Another metric called global reaching centrality (GRC) was defined to measure hierarchy as heterogeneous distribution of the local reaching centrality (the proportion of all nodes that can be reached from a node) of all nodes in a directed network[33].
+The asymmetry measured by reciprocity or Krackhardt score quantifies the degree to which two nodes are “mutually reachable” in a directed network.
+A related metric called global reaching centrality (GRC) was defined to measure hierarchy as heterogeneous distribution of the local reaching centrality (the proportion of all nodes that can be reached from a node) of all nodes in a directed network[33].
 These metrics does not imply any information on orientation.
 In contrast, by hierarchy here we mean a top-to-bottom orientation for nodes at different levels.

 Why do we need to introduce the “orientation/hierarchy” attribute for a directed network?
 Because in many networks the nodes are by nature associated with certain “spatial” or “temporal” attributes.
 For example, the protein nodes in a biology network may localize in different cellular components, e.g. the membrane, cytoplasm, or nucleus etc; meanwhile, external signals are often transduced following a specific direction from membrane to nucleus.
 This confers a global “hierarchy” attribute to the network that cannot be captured by “asymmetry” attributes (e.g. reciprocity and Krackhardt score).
 On the other hand, since the “hierarchy” originates from certain attributes of nodes, we would expect to observe the correlation of hierarchy with node features.
 In other words, the inferred hierarchical structure should recapitulate the attribute difference of nodes at different levels.
 For instance, as shown in Fig. 4, we find that the higher-level TFs in the yeast regulome are more likely to be essential and more conserved.

-The hierarchy score is also different the three-dimensional “morphospace” proposed recently by Corominas-Murtra, which defines three hierarchical features: treeness, feedforwardness and orderability [34].
+The hierarchy score is also different the three-dimensional “morphospace” proposed recently by Corominas-Murtra, which defines three hierarchical features: treeness, feed-forwardness and orderability [34].
 To define them, nodes with zero in-degrees and out-degrees are regarded as the source and the sink of a network, respectively, and then the paths between them are characterized.

 Temporal versus spatial organization of hierarchy